localstack/docs/content/en/tutorials/replicate-aws-resources-localstack-extension/index.md

 The AWS Replicator extension allows you to forward specific requests from LocalStack to AWS, eliminating the need for a complex proxy setup through AWS SSM or comparable tools.

 In this tutorial, you will go through an example where you will trigger a local Lambda function with a message sent to a remote SQS queue.
-Additionally, you will also learn how to install the Replicator extension and utilize its different modes to seamlessly work in a hybrid environment.
+Additionally, you will also learn how to install the AWS Replicator extension and utilize its different modes to seamlessly work in a hybrid environment.

 ## Prerequisites